Snapquiz - Isotopes

 This is the Snapquiz on Isotopes.
 Click here or use the embedded video if you haven't watched the lesson yet.

 Question 1.
-How is a tritium atom different from a hydrogen atom?
+How is a deuterium atom different from a hydrogen atom?

 It has two extra neutrons.